SixDimensions/aem-mobile-api-js/README.md

-# AdobeDPSAPI-js
+# AEM Mobile API

-> Javascript Library for Adobe DPS 2015's API.
+Javascript Library for accessing AEM Mobile's API.

-### This software is currently a work in progress and the API or functionality may change at any time without warning.
+#### This software is currently a work in progress and the API or functionality may change at any time without warning.

 ## Getting Started